Minor Arcana · Swords

 Seven of Swords in Money

-Upright: Read the fine print twice — terms designed to be skimmed, costs travelling under other names.
+Upright: Read the fine print twice — terms designed to be skimmed, costs traveling under other names.
 If your own plan needs hiding from a partner, it needs examining.

 Reversed: Hidden costs surfacing, or financial honesty restored to a shared ledger.
 Daylight is cheaper long-term.